app-icon

 2. Diego Maradona (1976–1997)

-Quite possibly responsible for drawing more fouls than anyone on the list, Diego Maradona was a menace and quite a handful to deal with in his time.
+Quite possibly responsible for drawing more fouls than anyone on the list, Napoli icon Diego Maradona was a menace and quite a handful to deal with in his time.
 Blessed with technical ability, speed, and a cutting edge much ahead of his time, Maradona was rightfully awarded the FIFA Player of the 20th Century award, as there is quite literally no other way to describe him.
+Maradona is a hero for the people of Naples and SSC Napoli.

-Low centre of gravity, and the ability to manoeuvre past defenders as though they were in slow motion, Maradona is said to have managed 53 dribbles during the 1986 World Cup.
-While Maradona is a true great for both country and club, his off-field activities also regularly made headlines.
-One of the greatest players from Argentina, Maradona, was no less than a hero for Napoli and Argentina.
+Known for his low centre of gravity, and the ability to manoeuvre past defenders as though they were in slow motion, Maradona is said to have managed 53 dribbles during the 1986 World Cup.
+While Maradona is a true great for the Argentina national football team, his off-field activities also regularly made headlines.
+The attacking midfielder is hailed as one of the greatest Argentine players.

 Diego Maradona Career Stats